“The Multidimensional Composer”

 The recent recording of four new works by Miguel Kertsman with the London Philharmonic Orchestra under Dennis Russell Davies marks yet another musical milestone, following commissions, performances, publications and recordings of his compositions worldwide.
 The album has been released globally by Naxos Records.

-His works have been performed by world class artists including guitarist John Williams, singer Angelika Kirchschlager, The Vienna Symphony Chamber Orchestra, flutist Marina Piccinini to name a few at key Concert venues such as Weill Hall at Carnegie Hall, St. Paul’s at Covent Garden, Konzerthaus Vienna, The Bregenz Opera Festival, Latin American Memorial São Paulo, among many others.
+His works have been performed by world class artists including guitarist John Williams, singer Angelika Kirchschlager, The Vienna Symphony Chamber Orchestra, flutist Marina Piccinini to name a few at key Concert venues such as Weill Hall at Carnegie Hall (New York), St. Paul’s at Covent Garden (London), Konzerthaus Vienna, The Bregenz Opera Festival, Latin American Memorial São Paulo, among others.

 Miguel Kertsman’s music has also been performed at the United Nations, broadcast on the radio worldwide, and his project “Amazônica” utilized as research and didactic material at universities including Harvard, University of Vienna, and UCLA.
 Examples of his music are available for research at libraries and cultural institutions in several countries.
 Miguel Kertsman’s works have been globally released on commercial CDs, and printed sheet music by companies such as Sony Classical, RCA Victor Group (BMG,) and Universal Edition.